Jackie1457/Janice1457/README.md

 - 🔭 I’m currently a gradute student from Northeastern University majoring in Computer Science.

-- 🤔 I’m looking for software internships and co-op opportunities!
+- 🤔 I’m looking for software full-time opportunities!

 - 👯 I’m looking to collaborate for `Software Projects`